uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Exactly the same as 1.2 above.

-The respectiv ROS-nodes could share the code between them using a library but then the source code for the respective nodes would no longer be decoupled.
+The respective ROS-nodes could share the code between them using a library but then the source code for the respective nodes would no longer be decoupled.

 There is a trade-off to be made between the benefits of code-reuse vs keeping things decoupled.
 I tend to prefer the latter over the sooner.

 ---
 ### 3.5 self.get_light_state()